neurobagel/federation-api/README.md

 ## Launching the API
 ### 1. Set the Neurobagel nodes to federate over
-Create an `.env` file with the variable `NB_NODES` set to the URLs of the nodes to be federated over.
+Create a `fed.env` file with the variable `NB_NODES` set to the URLs of the nodes to be federated over.
 The URLs should be stored as a **space-separated, unquoted** string.

 e.g.,